• Skip to primary navigation

 2. There will be a big gap between what we can do and getting to zero – we don’t have all the answers yet… but that should not stop us from working on the big & easiest items

-3. We are initially focusing on Home Heating and undertook a Thermal Survey of approximately 60 homes in February 2022.
+3. We initially focussed on Home Heating and undertook a Thermal Survey of approximately 60 homes in February 2022.

 How do you make an assessment of your CO2 output / consumption: